Table of Contents

 Modern Tools for Mapping Economic Geography

-Advances in geospatial technology have revolutionized our ability to visualize the link between geography and wealth.
+Recent advances in geospatial technology have revolutionized the capacity to visualize and analyze the relationship between geography and economic activity, enhancing policy-making and research.

 Nighttime Lights as a Proxy for Economic Activity

-Satellite imagery of nighttime lights provides one of the most compelling visualizations of global wealth distribution.
-The intensity and density of lights correlate strongly with GDP and electricity consumption.
-NASA Earth Observatory images clearly show the bright clusters of Europe, eastern North America, eastern Asia, and India’s coast, while large swaths of Africa, Central Asia, and South America remain in darkness.
-This data allows economists to estimate economic activity at a granular level, even in regions where official statistics are unreliable.
+NASA Earth Observatory images vividly display bright clusters corresponding to Europe, eastern North America, eastern Asia, and India’s coast, while large regions of Africa, Central Asia, and South America remain comparatively dark.
+This method enables economists and geographers to estimate economic activity at a granular level, especially in areas where official data is sparse or unreliable.

 Geographic Information Systems (GIS) and Economic Modeling